Everyday Use: Themes

 One of the primary themes that the story revolves around is the idea of a person's relationship with their heritage.
 In the story, Dee's mother remained close to family traditions, while Dee herself chose to search more deeply into her African roots.
 Dee has a different mindset; she does not have the same ideals as Mama and Maggie, particularly in regard to cultural preservation and the best way to go about it.
 Dee (Wangero) only wants the family heirlooms to display in her home for their "artistic value", whereas Maggie and her mother cherish these items because they "remind them of their loved ones."
-In Mama’s mind, Maggie learning to make her own quilt and putting it to everyday use is preserving the culture, which is how Mama believes the quilt should be used.
+In Mama's mind, Maggie learning to make her own quilt and putting it to everyday use is preserving the culture, which is how Mama believes the quilt should be used.
 Even if the quilts "end up in rags," more quilts can simply be made because Maggie was taught how to make them.
 On the other hand, Dee believes the proper way to preserve her culture is to display the quilt in her home and preserve the quilt itself rather than continuing to live out their culture as Mama and Maggie do.
 Another theme in this short story is the divisive power of education throughout the story.
 In the story education is not really talked about and is completely separated from the entire family (Sparknotes).

 Point of view

 The story is told in first-person as it unfolds through the eyes and opinions of Mama.
 As Maggie and Mama wait for Dee to arrive for a visit, Mama's mind wanders with various thoughts and memories of Dee, giving the audience an impartial view of Dee as being self-centered and uncaring.
 Due to the fact that readers are getting only one viewpoint, it is uncertain if Dee truly does exhibit these characteristics or if it is only Mama's opinion of the eldest daughter that is being forced upon us.
 It is thought by some that Mama does not judge her children, Dee and Maggie, accurately due to Mama's own insecurities.
 This is evidenced during Mama's daydream of Dee and herself on an imaginary popular talk show under the context of children who have "made it".
-Mama notes being overweight and rough around the edges and eludes to the fact that Dee is ashamed of Mama's appearance.
+Mama notes that her being overweight and rough around the edges alludes to the fact that Dee is ashamed of Mama's appearance.
 As Mama continues to narrate the story, the audience continues to get a sense of Dee's snobbish personality, along with moments of doubt as readers see glimpses of Mama's own shortcomings.
 As the story concludes, the audience is left with the vision of Mama and Maggie remaining alone on the front lawn basking in the simplicity of each other and the straightforward life that has been built.